Vector Coherent Oscillation Dark Matter: Massive vector field with kinetic function

 Thus in this case the vector boson must be very light.\footnote{ For this reason, the case of $\alpha=2$ with constant mass $m$ was not taken seriously in the vector curvaton context since such a light curvaton is unlikely to decay before Big-Bang nucleosynthesis~\cite{Dimopoulos:2007zb}.
 In our case, the vector field needs not decay (actually it must not decay for it to be DM) and hence we do not discard this possibility. }

 We give one concrete example to realize a required time dependence $f^2(\phi) \propto a^\alpha$~\cite{Namba:2012gg}.
 Let us suppose that $\phi$ is an inflaton with power law potential $V(\phi) \sim \lambda \phi^n$.
-The standard slow-roll inflaton dynamics gives $\phi^2 \sim 2n N_e M_{\rm P}^2$ with $N_e$ being the e-folding number towards the end of inflation.
+The standard slow-roll inflaton dynamics gives $\phi^2 \sim 2n N_e M_{\rm P}^2$ with $N_e$ being the e-folding number measured from the end of inflation.
 Thus the choice of the kinetic function

-where $a_{\rm end}$ denotes the scale factor at the end of inflation and we obtain the required scaling by taking $c = -\alpha/(2n)$.
+where $a_{\rm end}$ denotes the scale factor at the end of inflation and $2cn = -\alpha$.
 After inflation it smoothly connects to $f \to 1$.
 Although a monomial inflaton potential is disfavored by the observation of the cosmic microwave background~\cite{Akrami:2018odb}, a slight modification makes the prediction of density perturbation consistent with observations~\cite{Destri:2007pv,Nakayama:2013jka,Nakayama:2013txa}.
 Note also that $\alpha$ needs not be exactly equal to $-4$ or $2$ for our scenario to work.
 What we actually need is to make the effective mass term in the equation of motion (\ref{eom_f_zero}) smaller than $\sim H^2$ during inflation.
 Although we focus on the case of $\alpha=-4$ or $2$ hereafter, we can have a similar vector dynamics for more broad value of $\alpha$.

 Now let us estimate the abundance of the vector coherent oscillation.
 As shown above, $\overline{A_i}$ remains constant during inflation for $\alpha=-4$ or $2$ and we take the initial value just as a free parameter and denote by $\overline{A^{\rm (in)}}$.\footnote{ See Ref.~\cite{Sanchez:2013zst} for a scenario that the value of $\overline{A_i}$ is determined by the balance between the quantum fluctuation and the classical dynamics. } We also assume that $f=1$ after inflation and introduce an equation of state parameter $w$ until the end of the reheating, such that